The Church Calendar: A year with Christ

 Mourning, death

-Good Friday, funeral Masses, All Souls Day (optional)
+Good Friday, funeral Masses, All Souls Day (optional; more common in EF)

 The Story: God's Love Unfolding Through Time